 If an agency claims Reddit expertise but can only show general social media case studies, they likely lack depth in Reddit specifically.
 Press for Reddit examples.

 Every brand's Reddit strategy should be customized.
 If an agency uses the same playbook for everyone without research into your specific industry and audience, expect mediocre results.
+Strategies for Reddit ads for ecommerce differ significantly from those for Reddit ads for startups.

 Beware of agencies focused on impressions and reach without connecting to business outcomes.
 Ask how they tie Reddit performance to revenue or qualified leads.
+This is especially important when evaluating are Reddit ads worth it for your business.

 Reddit marketing shouldn't be exclusively paid ads.
 Agencies that ignore organic community engagement miss a major opportunity and may not truly understand the platform.